flatrick/My-Digital-Garden/README.md

 1. Include the relevant citation (lastName, year, pp.22).

 # 03 Permanent notes
 Here is where I store my own thoughts, either distilled from various notes found in **02.
 References**,  **03.
-Permanent notes** or just from my own mind.
+Permanent notes** or just straight from my own mind.
 This is also where I keep my [[Map of Content]] to navigate my various categories.

 Some key differences between **Reference notes** and **Permanent notes**: